SWTOR: Free to Play Player’s Guide to Star Wars: The Old Republic

-Play until 50.
+Play until 50 (Up to 60 now if you unlock the latest expansion).
 You need nothing else unlocked until endgame.
 The reduced experience will not be a problem.
 I hit 50 early on Corellia, and the game story continues onto Ilum.
 The Ilum storyline will also unlock some good dailies for endgame.

 Make Use Of Your Limits

 Do your allotted warzones/space/flashpoints.
 This will help supplement your questing experience, and get you in the habit of doing them.
 While they are limited on free to play accounts, doing your warzones and space missions will take up a couple nights worth of playtime.
 If you only play a few times a week, this is perfect.

 Warzones are one of the best instanced PvP games I have come across, second only to Guild Wars 2.
 The game formats are extremely unique, and not just your run of the mill capture the flag or king of the hill maps.
 You get 5 warzones per week, per character.
 So if you have the maximum of six characters on a Preferred account, that’s 30 warzones per week.
 The reset happens on Sunday morning and Monday morning right now.
 I’m sure it’s a bug, so enjoy it while it lasts.

 Space missions are the best mini-game in any MMO I have played.
 They are very fun, and the visuals are astounding.
 You get three space missions per character.
 This sounds more restrictive than it is.
 You can play the same space mission over, and over, and over until you complete it.
 As long as you hit ‘try again’ and don’t leave, it’s still the same space mission.
 Just make sure you have some time to sit down and complete your space missions.